Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 ## 6.4 Physical Red Buttons

 There are two emergency buttons on the robot.
 The hardware button will cut the electricity running in the robot.
 The software button will stop the operating system from running.
+The Hardware emergancy stop button is the closest button to the charging port.
+And the other button is the Software emergancy stop button.

 ## 6.5 Signal

 When the connection signal between the robot and the laptop is weak the robot will stop from moving until we fix the connection.

+## 6.6 Max Speed Limit

+The max speed limit is set to 0.5 meters per second and can be changed on the UI.

 # 7. Development tips